TrueDigitalMagic/excavator_gui/README.md

 ## Installation

 Simply replace the files inside the "octune" folder located at "C:\Nicehash\".
 Open OCTune and enjoy.

-### Donations
-If you enjoy the new GUI please concider donating for future updates.

-BTC: 3QNjnj8SCGov1zrHWoBGwm9hwG2psqABBQ

 <!-- CONTRIBUTING -->
 ## Contributing